erSubhashThapa/100daysofcode/r2-log.md

   You always need the `render()` method inside the component class.

   ## State
-  When a components state changes the render function will be called again to rerender the state change.
+  When a component's state changes the render function will be called again to rerender the state change.

   ```javascript
   class App extends React.Component  {